Make a difference with an Australia Award

 Applications are accepted from Bhutanese who meet the strict eligibility criteria.
 Women, people with disability and people from traditionally-marginalised groups are encouraged to apply.

-Applications for Australia Awards Scholarships are open between 1 February and 30 April each year (for Scholarships commencing in 2022, the closing date for applications has been extended to 31 May 2021).
+Applications for Australia Awards Scholarships open on 1 February and will likely close on 1 May each year.
 Information on applying, including all supporting documentation required for applications, is available on this website during the application period.

 Australia Awards Short Courses are an opportunity to undertake short-term training and professional development focused on addressing key development challenges for Bhutan and the South Asia region.
 Australia Awards Short Courses develop recipients’ skills and knowledge and help them build networks to drive change and contribute to development.